pbcGIS/Metro3D/README.md

 # Metro3D: Simple City Model Schema
 ## Why?
 Expensive observations and effort are going to waste.
 <p>We know that in the Boston area there are several municipal governments, campus administrations and architecture firms that maintain broad-scale 3D models for their territorial interests and surrounding area.
 These models are used primarily for visualizing proposed changes.
 Many of these models overlap with each-other resulting in redundency of details and of effort.
 Furthermore the opportunity to systematically remember the past form of the city is fragmented and impractical to collect.
-By publising these resources on GitHub and working with users we seek to answer the question: By sharing tools and data, can we eintice independent city modelers to share selected models -- to build a metropolitan-scale cith model that reflects current conditions and approved proposals while remembering past conditions?
+By publising these resources on GitHub and working with users we seek to answer the question: By sharing tools and data, can we eintice independent city modelers to share selected models -- to build a metropolitan-scale city model that reflects current conditions and approved proposals while remembering past conditions?

 We do not see region-wide collaborations in the development of metropolitan scale city models because figuring out how to organize the work is very time-consuming.
 Individual participants don't have the motivation or skills think through the needs collaborators from different disciplines.
-This project is designed to diminish these obstacles by working with contributors from the spectrum of dispiplines to create a ready-made framework that is desiggned to preserve information through allof the potential hand-offs that are required.
+This project is designed to diminish these obstacles by working with contributors from the spectrum of disciplines to create a ready-made framework that is designed to preserve information through all of the potential hand-offs that are required.

 ## What?
-A simple scheme for organizing a 3D city model.
+A simple scheme for organizing and sharing 3D modular city model components.

+The simple scheme for integrating a multitude of modeling projects begins with the definition of a hierarchy of modules:

+* Territories: e.g: Boston, Cambridge, Brookline, Harvard
+* Tiled modules: Terrain meshes, Ground plan images
+* 3D Structure Models: Buildings, Bridges and Walls

 Provides a framework for collaboration and sharing among diverse disciplines and their tools.